prestonvitosh/O2-Spring26/README.md

 ### Description

-InspirEd is a medical education application, specifically designed for the education surrounding rare lung diseases.
+InspirEd is a medical education application, specifically designed for education surrounding rare lung diseases.
+It is made to adapt to the user's level of knowledge to provide the most pertinent and useful information regarding these specific diseases.
+An LLM is used to connect the user to prewritten education modules pertaining to the given disease, ensuring that correct and usable information is given to the user.

 ### Other apps and sources